niftynei/droidtalks/gradle/gradle_presentation.md

 ###[fit] ;

 ^ completely optional!!
+That’s not the only thing you take out.

 ---

-# Syntax
+## Syntax

----

 Groovy